-In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground
+In maps, videos and photos, how Russia’s military push into Ukraine is unfolding on the ground

 The increase in violence in the east began on Thursday, with shelling from Russian-backed separatists that put civilians in the crossfire.

 A Washington Post photographer captured images of a badly damaged kindergarten in Stanytsia Luhanska.
 No children were harmed, but three adults were injured, according to the Ukrainian military.
+The kindergarten director describes hustling the children to hide from the shelling in this video.

 Uneasy calm on the front lines

 Although they have increased in intensity, clashes between Ukrainian soldiers and the Russian-backed separatists in eastern Ukraine are nothing new.
-Since 2014, Ukrainian forces have been fighting Moscow’s proxies in the country’s east.
+More than 3,000 civilians have been killed there since 2014, according to the United Nations.

-Despite military aid from Western countries and newly obtained equipment, the 209,000 active-duty fighters face a potential battle against Russia alone.
-In the trenches, Ukrainian soldiers acknowledge the challenges ahead, should Putin launch a full-scale invasion.
+Despite military aid from Western countries and newly delivered equipment, the 209,000 active-duty Ukrainian fighters face a potential battle against Russia.
+In the trenches, the soldiers acknowledge the challenges ahead, should Putin launch a full-scale invasion.

-“Our defense is our job,” Oleksander, a battalion commander, told The Washington Post.
+“Our defense is our job,” Oleksander, a battalion commander, told The Post.
 “But whoever helps us, we’ll be grateful for it.”
 He took The Post into the trenches where his troops were preparing for a possible Russian invasion.

 Military exercises in Belarus